15 Expats Talk about Health Insurance and Healthcare in Uzbekistan

 We asked expat moms who gave birth in Uzbekistan about their experiences and advice they have for other moms to be.
 They said:

 "It is important to research the healthcare system in Uzbekistan before having a baby there.
 Make sure to find a reliable doctor or midwife who is experienced in delivering babies in the country.
 It is also important to be aware of the cultural norms and expectations surrounding childbirth in Uzbekistan.
 Additionally, it is important to be aware of the laws and regulations regarding the registration of a baby born in Uzbekistan.
-Finally, it is important to be prepared for the cost of having a baby in Uzbekistan, as it may be more expensive than in other countries," explained one expat living in Uzbekistan.
+Finally, it is important to be prepared for the cost of having a baby in Uzbekistan, as it may be more expensive than in other countries," remarked one expat in Uzbekistan.

 Are healthcare services good in Uzbekistan?